Before we dive right into the steps of setting up an indoor grow room, here are some essential supplies you’ll need:

 Many people also use ducting and carbon filters to help control airflow and minimize scent.

-To take full advantage of your light and space, it is recommended to put some reflective material on the walls of your grow space.
+To take full advantage of your light and space, it is recommended to put some reflective material like mylar paper on the walls of your grow space.
 Many people use mirrors or reflective bubble insulation.

 Flat white walls or materials like Panda Paper also help light bounce back onto the plant.
 The goal of putting up reflective or flat white materials is to make sure that whatever light you use is concentrated on the plant and not wasted by being absorbed by the materials in the plant’s surroundings.

 It’s always best to do your lighting research before you get too far into developing your grow room.
 There are several different types of lights that most growers like to use.
 These include:

 A high-quality LED or HPS system may already include built-in fans.
 HPS and fluorescent lights tend to get the hottest, meaning that you may need to add extra fans or pay closer attention to the internal temperature once they’re up.

 After you’ve decided on the type of light that you want, the next step is hanging and installing.
 When installing, it’s important to make room for airflow above the light as well as enough space for your plants.
 As plants grow, lights will need to be adjusted upward.

 When hanging lights, it’s best to hang them using adjustable chains.
 Lights should be given at least one foot of space from the ceiling.
 Depending on the wattage, most grow lights should be kept between 8 and 31 inches away from plants.

 Lights as weak as low as 150 watts can be hung as close as 8 inches away, while lights as hot as 1000 watts should be kept 31 inches away from plant tops.

 Apart from ventilation and fans, there are a few key factors to consider when managing the indoor climate of your grow room.
 These include temperature, humidity, and C02.
 The most common climate management tools include: